lukso-network/LIPs/LSPs/LSP-9-Vault.md

 ```
 This function is part of the [ERC725Y] specification, with additional requirements as follows:

-- MUST allow only the owner and the UniversalReceiverDelegate contracts to setData.
+- MUST allow the owner to setData.

+- MUST allow the Universal Receiver Delegate contracts to setData only in reentrant calls of the `universalReceiver(..)` function of the LSP9Vault.

 - MUST emit only the first 256 bytes of the dataValue parameter in the [DataChanged] event.